Skip to main content

 Set DC in Chrome

-Alternatively, you can also go to <your test project location>\settings\internal, open the settings files for Chrome/Chrome (headless), and edit the capabilities in the Groovy script.
+Alternatively, go to <your test project location>\settings\internal, open the settings files for Chrome/Chrome (headless), and edit the capabilities in the Groovy script.

 DriverSettings file